Understanding Unpaid Cheques: Definition, Implications, and Solutions

 1. Jane’s Business Rental Payment:

 • Jane, a small business owner, writes a cheque to pay her monthly office rent.
-However, when her landlord deposits the cheque, it bounces due to insufficient funds in Jane’s business account.
+However, when Jane’s landlord deposits the Cheque, it bounces due to insufficient funds in Jane’s business account.

 2. Mark’s Personal Loan Repayment:

-• Mark takes out a personal loan and issues post-dated cheques to repay the loan in installments.
-Unfortunately, one of the cheques bounces because he forgot to transfer sufficient funds into his account.
+• Mark takes out a personal loan and issues post-dated cheques to repay the loan in instalments.
+Unfortunately, one of the cheques bounced because he needed to remember to transfer sufficient funds into his account.

 Solutions for Dealing with Unpaid Cheques: